lrusso/Classroom/README.md

 var classroom_audio_path = "ClassRoom_Class01.mp3";
 ```

-The **timeEvents** variable is an array that sets how many seconds must pass for the next transition.
+The **classroom_events** variable is an array that sets how many seconds must pass for the next transition.

-The **classAudio** variable is the path to MP3 audio file that has the voice of the teacher of the class.
+The **classroom_audio_path** variable is the path to MP3 audio file that has the voice of the teacher of the class.

 ## Handling transitions